josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

 But we don't.
-In fact, most people seem to agree it's worse than ever.
+In fact, many people seem to agree it's worse than ever.
 Across the board, the best software seems to have gotten worse.
 And while you could _maybe_ argue bad software is better now than it would've been, it's also proliferated tenfold.

 ### Reductionism